 The Howardian Hills AONB team are continuing to work predominantly from home and will not generally be available on our usual office number.
 If you would like to contact us please email the relevant team member directly.
 Alternatively, email us at firstname.lastname@example.org or ring 07890 051137 (Estelle Hook) and we’ll respond as soon as we can.

 Events, volunteers and meetings

-Enjoying the AONB landscape safely
+Enjoying the AONB landscape safely and respectfully

-If you are a landowner and are concerned about the use of Public Rights of Way (PROW) on your land then here is some Defra guidance on what you can and cannot do to reduce the risk of exposure to Covid-19.
+If you are a landowner and are concerned about the use of Public Rights of Way (PROW) on your land then here is some Defra guidance on what you can and cannot do to reduce the risk of exposure to COVID-19.
 If you wish to signpost alternative routes that avoid farmyards and gardens then here is some suggested wording for signs but please ensure you have read and understood the guidance above before instigating any changes.

 Supporting local businesses

 Many local independent businesses across the Howardian Hills are continuing to deliver produce and services while keeping everyone safe but their offer may change as restrictions ease and their in-house trade increases.
 Businesses are using networks of community volunteers to ensure that people who are vulnerable or self-isolating still receive supplies.
 We are supporting our local communities and businesses during this tricky time and have been sharing details on Twitter as appropriate.

 North Yorkshire County Council has created the Buy Local website to enable North Yorkshire businesses and tradespeople who can work in a COVID-19 safe way to share what they offer with customers who need their services.
 Visit the Buy Local business directory to find local businesses who have adapted their services during the Coronavirus pandemic.
 There are many advantages to buying local so please use these businesses – your custom is always a lifeline to small local businesses especially as restrictions relax.